 One trick I seem to be using an awful lot in PowerPoint recently is a hidden pivot.
-Yesterday my colleague Scott shared a video he had found of a set of pendulums carefully created to produce a really elegant and beautiful display when you set them all off together.
-Of course it didn’t take someone long to say “Now let’s do this in PowerPoint”, which I’m assuming/ hoping was tongue in cheek.
+Yesterday my colleague shared a video he’d found of a set of pendulums carefully created to produce a really elegant and beautiful display when you set them all off together.
+Of course it didn’t take someone long to say “Now let’s do this in PowerPoint”, which I’m hoping was tongue in cheek!

-However for some bizarre reason I felt like the best way to unwind after working on projects all day in PowerPoint, was to make another animation in PowerPoint…
+However for some bizarre reason I felt like the best way to unwind after working on PowerPoint projects all day, was to make another animation in PowerPoint…

 …and, this was the result:

 Once I looked at the video, and the description that included the details of how they got the pendulums to work, I thought it would be fairly easy to create the effect in PowerPoint.
 But that was because I was banking on using hidden pivots, rather than going crazy with motion paths.
 When I tried to explain that I didn’t think the animation was particularly complicated, no one seemed convinced, so here’s an explanation of how it works.

 Most of the cool animations in PowerPoint are anchored on the centre of the object you are animating.
 For some animations it doesn’t really matter where the animation is anchored, but for others, in particular the spin animation, the centre point is crucial.
 Spin always turns the object about the centre point, which is great for creating something like a turn wheel or cog.
 But this is less useful if you want to have something swinging, like a pendulum for example.
 However there is a trick you can use to move the centre point of an object.